 The Hidden City Cafe can be seen in the opening scene of Monsters Inc. Sadly the cafe – which was located near Pixar's old studio site in Richmond – is now closed, but it will always serve as the birthplace for the sweet monster flick as well as A Bug's Life, Finding Nemo, and Wall-E. (Whoah, that's a lot of creative juices in one place.)

 You can also see a small homage to the café on a license plate in Toy Story 2.

 It's a fact that the geniuses over at Pixar designed MU after the number one public school in the world, UC Berkeley – Campanile, South Hall, Sather Gate, Doe library, and all.
 Also in Monster's University, Don's business card boasts a 510 area code.

 Up: 6th Street, Berkeley

-The inspiration for the buoyant Victorian house came from the colorful homes on 6th Street in Berkeley – a street that the film's director drove by daily.
+The inspiration for the buoyant Victorian house in Up came from the colorful homes on 6th Street in Berkeley – a street that the film's director, Pete Doctor, drove by daily.

 Up: Lake Merritt Bakery, Oakland

 This one I learned from SF Gate; It seems that the genius duo behind Up used to brainstorm over late night burgers and pie at Merritt Bakery – a local spot known for their decadent cakes decorated like burgers.
 In ode to their secret meeting spot, they included the infamous burger cake as one of Russell's patches on his scout uniform.